Skip to main content

 Implementation requirements:

-Continuous probe generation: Implementations MUST provide processes to generate a low-rate continuous stream of network path probes to maintain up-to-date topology information.
+• Continuous probe generation: Implementations MUST provide a configurable-cadence probing stream for each probing mode to maintain up-to-date topology information.

-Path caching: Paths SHALL be cached for a configurable minimum time window to amortise the cost of path discovery and reduce probe frequency.
+• Path generation and caching: Path generation SHOULD be decoupled from session establishment so that the path cache can serve session creation without per-session probing latency (see RFC-0008).
+Paths SHALL be cached for a configurable minimum time window to amortise the cost of path discovery and reduce probe frequency.

 5. Design considerations